Alabama Police Plead For Tips In Deadly Birthday Party Shooting - UrduPoint

 "There's way more information they can give," a vigil attendee identified as Teneeshia Johnson said on National Public Radio.

-Among the victims was Philstavious Dowdell, a local student athlete who was weeks from graduating and set to attend Jacksonville State University on a football scholarship.
+Among the fatalities was Philstavious Dowdell, 18, a local student athlete who was weeks from graduating and set to attend Jacksonville State University on a football scholarship.
 He was celebrating his sister Alexis's 16th birthday when gunfire erupted.

 "He was a great young man with a bright future.
-My staff and I are heartbroken," Jacksonville head coach Roger McDowell said.
+My staff and I are heartbroken," Jacksonville head coach Rich Rodriguez said in a statement.

 The United States, a country of around 330 million people, is awash with some 400 million guns, and deadly mass shootings are regular occurrences.